-- Keep head and eyes up; maintain a good visual picture of where you are going. - Straighten up the motorcycle and square the handlebars before you stop completely. - ★ Use both brakes smoothly to stop. - Keep feet on pegs until almost stopped. - When stopped, the left foot should touch the ground first, and you should be in first gear. - Do not grab the front brake or skid either tire.
+- Keep head and eyes up; focus on where you want to go. - Square the handlebars before you stop completely. - Use both brakes smoothly to stop. - When stopped you should be in first gear. - Do not grab the front brakes or skid either tire.